-Baháʼí is a subreligion of Islam, and its teachings are rooted in parity, peace, brotherhood, and forbearance.
+Baháʼí is an independent world religion and its teachings are rooted in parity, peace, brotherhood, and forbearance.
 The religion calls for equal status between men and women, promotes the justice and liberation of the oppressed, and rejects sexism, racism, and nationalism in all its form.
 This Naw-Rúz, learn more about the teachings of the Baháʼí faith and share its values with the people in your life.

 5 Beautiful Persian Traditions To Mark Naw-Rúz

 Believers mark the eve of Charshanbe Suri by jumping over an open fire and banging spoons on a door to scare away any bad luck.